 Mythology and Cultural Beliefs

 Smithsonite is not widely noted in historical mythology or cultural beliefs, but it holds a subtle presence in crystal lore.
-It is sometimes linked to fostering feelings of love and compassion, traits that are valued across various cultures.
-Its name honours English scientist James Smithson, whose works contributed significantly to the mineral's study.
+It is sometimes linked to fostering love and compassion, traits valued across various cultures.
+Its name honours the English scientist James Smithson, whose work contributed significantly to the study of the mineral.

 -